Painting my Son’s Bedroom BLACK

-At first I was shocked, but I really began to like it.
-Decorating a black room can be challenging to get the right mix of furniture & accessorizes to make it work.
+At first when I watched the show I was shocked..
+But as I watched, I really began to like it.
+Decorating a black room can be challenging to get the right mix of furniture & accessories to make it work.
 But of course, Genevieve totally rocked it!

-However, I was very hesitant for painting our son’s bedroom black for two reasons.
+However, when my son asked for a black room, I was very hesitant for painting our son’s bedroom black for two reasons.
 One, I thought he wouldn’t really like it and get tired of it in a couple of months.
 It’s very dark.
 Will he really like it once the novelty of a black room wears off?

 Secondly, the stager side of me is screaming “NOOOOO – DON’T DO IT!!!
 What if you want to sell your home soon?
 You know you will have to repaint it!
 AND You know it will take you many coats of paint to recover it!!!”